When Will the Preceptorship Take Place?

 - Cover Letter

-An interview will be required either in person, Skype, or by phone if the previously mentioned is unattainable.
+An interview will be required by Zoom or by phone.

 The amount of hands-on experience may be limited on some clinical rotations as Cornell must first meet the practical experience requirements of its residents, interns and students.
 Throughout the preceptor program, all preceptors will be exposed to a variety of cases and learning opportunities, using observation techniques when hands-on work is not possible.
 Although it is our intent to offer the most complete experience possible, we cannot guarantee fulfillment of all check off items listed on the student's task list.